 As such, a liaison psychiatrist will have considerable experience of seeing and treating patients in a broad range of medical and surgical settings.

 It goes without saying that a claimant with a SSD can expect to be treated by the defendant’s insurer and their representatives with, at best, considerable scepticism.
 They will the subject of the full gamut of personal intrusion.
 Covert surveillance and the monitoring of social media will be the absolute minimum the claimant should expect.
 These issues have been discussed in earlier articles.

 Ultimately, however, claimants with a SSD or other psychiatrically mediated condition should not lose sight of the fact that, although their condition may not be organic in origin, they are certainly not ‘mad’ and their symptoms are entirely genuine.

 You may also be interested in the following articles:

 About the author

-Leading Complex Regional Pain Syndrome (CRPS) solicitor Richard Lowes co-founded the first legal team in the UK specialising in representing people suffering CRPS and other debilitating chronic pain conditions.
+Leading Chronic Pain solicitor Richard Lowes co-founded the first legal team in the UK specialising in representing people suffering debilitating chronic pain conditions including Somatic Symptom Disorder, CRPS, Fibromyalgia, Myofascial Pain Syndrome and Neuropathic Pain.
 Richard is a popular speaker on the subject of chronic pain in litigation and remains an inveterate blogger.
 You may contact Richard direct at firstname.lastname@example.org